Installing myBase Desktop

 All information is compressed by the integrated zip utility and saved in myBase .nyf databases.

-In most of cases, you don't need to concern disk space usage.
+In most of cases, you don't need to care about the disk space usage.

 - When you delete an info item or an attachment, it's only marked as removed (junk),

 so that you have the chance of recovering them in the case that you'd want them back later.

 That's to say, deleting info items or attachments doesn't free up any disk space,

 and the .nyf database file size does not shrink.
 If you'd like to purge the junk,

 and make the .nyf databases compact and save disk space,